Christ Church C.E. Primary School

 • The expectation at the end of Year 4 is that the children will be able to recall their times tables up to 12x12.
 It is important that the children regularly practise these at home.
 TTRockstars is a fantastic tool for this as well as 'Hit the Button'.

 This half term....
-Spring Term 2 (February - March 2024)
+Summer Term 1 (April - May 2024)

-Our reading skills sessions in English will focus on a range of different texts and the children will continue to develop their VIPERS skills (vocabulary, infer, predict, explain, retrieve, sequence, or summarise).
-It is important that the children continue to read regularly a range of books/comics/newspapers at home and develop their comprehension skills and vocabulary.
+We will also be developing our comprehension skills and thinking carefully about our reading VIPERS (vocabulary, infer, predict, explain, retrieve, sequence or summarise) It is important that the children continue to read a range of books/comics/newspapers at home and develop their comprehension skills and vocabulary.
 This will help consolidate the reading work we will be doing in class.
 In Year 4, we feel it is important for the children to develop a love of reading as this gives their 'imagination wings'.

 Non-Negotiables for Y4: